Leealo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-added file 8 -This script writes into ls-cwd-content file added file 9 -This script duplicates last line of iacta added file 10 -This script deletes .js files in current directory added file 11 -This script counts number of directories and subdir
+added file 8 -This script writes into ls-cwd-content file added file 9 -This script duplicates last line of iacta added file 10 -This script deletes .js files in current directory added file 11 -This script counts number of directories and subdiradded file 12 -This script displays sorted 10 new files